n3odym3/ESPUI_Serial_MQTT_Template/README.md

 	- Run the code in the loop function
 - If the ESP **is not** connected to the WiFi
 	- Create an access point (you can connect you smartphone to the acces point to have access to the GUI at **192.168.4.1**)
-	- Run the code in the loop fonction
+	- Run the code in the loop function

 ## Dependencies